CalebBX/table-demo/README.md

 # table-demo

 ## BriteCore questions
+* _Deployment method_
+   * The project uses the vue_cli settings with webpack to build for production.
+The project is deployed on Github Pages.
 * _How long did you spend on the test?
 Would you do anything differently if you had more time?_
     * I spent about 16 hours completing the project.
 It took a little longer than expected because I was chipping away at it a few hours at a time.
     * If I had more time I probably would have added a few extra editing features such as the abilty to add items, modifiable date fields, table, and made some stylistic changes.
 There are serveral improvments I could have made to increase resusablity as well.